rafadls/GE_LAB/README.md

 ## **resources**

 You can get the [resources]([myLib/README.md](https://drive.google.com/file/d/1LxKXb73UsiJJiof2Gpx2r2O6wlajICQl/view?usp=sharing)) used in the thesis.
+The file it is .zip format, so you must extract the folder resources/ and place it on the code's path.

 ## **RUN**